 That’s where social intranet solutions are great help.
 Not only do they function as your one place for communication across devices and location, they also integrate with other popular communication tools.
 Take Slack, or Google’s own Chat as an example.
 Or for that matter, SAP SuccesFactors.
 A host of digital tools means a host of information silos, if these tools don’t communicate with each other.
 Your social intranet software acts as a bridge between all these tools.
 Bonus: it also makes communication more relevant and efficient, since it’s focused around the digital ecosystem of your company – and not just pictures of cats.

 English may be the language of global business, it is not the most spoken language in the world.
 Your colleagues in China or South-America would love to read internal content in the language they’re most comfortable – the one they’re native in.
 A social intranet solution that integrates deeply with Google Workspace (formerly G Suite) will have Google Translate enabled on posts, articles and even entire pages.
 Language barriers will soon become a thing of the past.

 12. Data presentation

-When your company communicates in volume across a social intranet, a lot of data is generated.
+When your company communicates in volume across a social intranet software, a lot of data is generated.
 That data is invaluable: it grants you insight into how engaged your employees are, who the top influencers are in your company, and more.
 They give you some concrete metrics to report on, so you can adjust your strategy or tactics when necessary.
 But that host of data needs to be representable, and easy to read.
 Enter Google’s Data Studio.
 G Suite social intranets will integrate nicely with it, giving you an easy-to-digest overview of the wealth of data your platform generates – from engagement, to likes, to the amount of eyeballs that read a post and much, much more.